NitrofMtl/TimeOut/ReadMe.txt

 interval0.handler();(you need only one handler for all instance of interval.
 It have to be put on void loop();)

-Little tool: second, minutes ans hour macro:
+Little tool: second, minutes and hour macro:
 	- sc(int), return int*1000 for a second
 	- mn(int), return int*60000 for a minute
 	- hr(int), return int*3600000 for an hour